kimrojas/Python-adventure/Configure-environment/Configure-environment.md

 1. Download Pycharm (https://www.jetbrains.com/pycharm/) - COMMUNITY VERSION \
 \
 Note: There are two versions.
 The Community (free) and the Professional (paid).
 The professional version has A LOT more features (Scientific, Web Python dev. etc,).
 This is great but this also means it will need more CPU strength which will make it run slower (startup loading).
-Since I use a laptop and would like to extend my battery usage, I only use the Community (Free) edition which is adequate enough for my studies (computational physics).
+Since I use a laptop and would like to extend my battery usage, I only use the Community (Free) edition which is adequate enough for my studies (computational physics). \
+\

-ALSO IMPORTANT: Professional is free for students and educators (I think).
+ALSO IMPORTANT: Professional is free for students and educators (~I think).
 Feel free to try.

-2. Install
+2. Install \
+\
+- Yes to all
+- Tick 64-bit launcher (Create Desktop Shortcut setting)
+- Tick Add "Open Folder as Project" (Update context menu)